papouinlab/STARDUST/README.md

 STARDUST is a pipeline that captures intracellular calcium (Ca<sup>2+</sup>) dynamics in confined, local micro-domains across the territory of all astrocytes within the field of view.
 STARDUST is developed and maintained by the [Papouin lab](https://sites.wustl.edu/papouinlab/) at Washington Univeristy in St. Louis.
 We welcome suggestions and issue reporting via the Issue section on GitHub.

+This repository hosts code for the signal detection part of STARDUST.
+For a full description of the protocol, please refer to our paper [*STARDUST: a pipeline for the unbiased analysis of astrocyte regional calcium dynamics.*](https://doi.org/10.1101/2024.04.04.588196).

 - [Overview](#overview)
 - [Reference](#reference)
 - [Updates](#updates)